galakin/VCounter/README.md

 Now the only impemented features are:
 - a simple life counter for 1v1 games with a temporary counter for the next change on life
+- a poison counter

 The working progress features are:
-- a poison counter
-- middle screen menu
+- personaloized middle screen menu
 - local db with latest game
+- commander damage counter

 ## Getting Started